vaibhavi089/ML_SCRATCH_IMPLEMENTATIONS/README.md

-# 🧠 Machine Learning Algorithm from Scratch – [Algorithm Name]
+# 🧠 Machine Learning Algorithm from Scratch

-> *Custom implementation of [Algorithm Name] using only NumPy and Python* – no scikit-learn used.
-This is for deep understanding of the internal working of the algorithm.
+> *This repo contains clean, from scratch implementations of core machine learning algorithms using **only NumPy**.
+Each algorithm is organized in its own folder with a Jupyter Notebok explaining the logic, training process and results.
 ---

 ## 📌 Table of Contents